Anroc/identity-blockchain/task-definition/discovery-service.md

 ## Task definition

-The discovery service is a service where a entity can query for provider.
+The discovery service is a service where a entity can query for a provider.
 This is done by mapping the ethereum address to a Public-key, IP-Address and Port.
 With this information the entity can request the defined ProviderAPI to communicate off-blockchain with other providers.
 Each provider shell on boot-up register himself